VioletaKirova/VueJS-Defense-Project/README.md

 # Do It

-Project for the Vue.js course @SoftUni
+Project for the Vue.js course @ SoftUni

 ## Description